mohamuhsin/Expense-Tracker/README.md

 # EXPENSE TRACKER BUILT WITH REACT

 This project was built with react.
-This project was built with react
+This project was built with reac